For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The cost of living in the UK can vary quite a lot depending on where you're living.
 As a general rule, London is expensive with high rent costs and the further north you go in the country, the cheaper it gets.

-Wherever you are, your biggest expense is always going to be your monthly rent.
-The average UK student pays around £439 a month for accommodation.
-But prices can vary in different regions, so do your research.
+Wherever you are, your biggest expense will most likely be monthly rent.
+The average student in our latest National Student Money Survey spent £540 a month on rent.
+But prices can vary in different regions, so do plenty of research.

 We've ranked the average cost of rent at every university in the UK to give you an idea of what you'll be paying.

 And don't forget your other living costs – everyone has to have a social life after all.
-On average, students spend £133 a month on groceries and £69 a month on going out.
+On average, students in our 2024 money survey spent £144 a month on groceries and £51 a month on going out.

 We've broken down average living costs at each university to help you set up your student budget and work out how much money you'll need to live off for a year.